varnish/Varnish-Book/varnish_book.rst

    ..
 Note for the editor: Table varnish_apache should be above 'handout', but having two tables throws an error when compiling.

+   .. table 3

-   .. csv-table:: Varnish and Apache configuration
+   .. csv-table:: Table :counter:`tables`: Varnish and Apache configuration
       :name: varnish_apache
       :delim: ;
       :widths: 20, 30, 50